Street food in Vietnam is one of the highlights of Southeast Asia, and here are the dishes that will put a smile on your face.

 If food is your thing, you cannot miss out on indulging in these famous dishes, which can be found everywhere around Vietnam.

-So, take note of these ten dishes you need to try.
+So, take note of these ten dishes you need to try for your Vietnam Itinerary.

 10. Banh Mi Op La – the Vietnamese egg sandwich